-“Eddy, life’s too short, man.”
+“Chuy, life’s too short, man.”
 Ernesto laid his glasses on the desk and rested the side of his head on his right palm, looking out the window.
+“Too short.”

-He took in a breath as Eddy nattered a reply.
-This was the second gig in a month that Ernesto had gotten for Eddy y Los Locos to which the band had arrived late.
-This time, Eddy explained, the Express Passenger broke down.
-The Express Passenger was an aging Chevrolet van, quite used, from Eddy’s cousin Lester Bedoya in Long Island City, which the band’s rising promise had allowed them to buy.
-They had removed all the seats in order to carry the band’s equipment, Eddy at the wheel.
+He took in a breath as Chuy nattered a reply.
+This was the second gig in a month that Ernesto had gotten for Chuy y Los Locos to which the band had arrived late.
+This time, Chuy explained, the Express Passenger had broken down.
+The Express Passenger was an aging Chevrolet van, quite used, from Chuy’s cousin Lester Bedoya in Long Island City, which the band’s rising promise had allowed them to buy.
+They had removed all the seats in order to carry the band’s equipment, Chuy at the wheel.
 The other musicians, for whom there was no room in the van, would arrive by subway.
-The previous excuse, a month before, was that the Siena had broken down.
-The Siena was an even older Toyota vehicle that the band had named El Barco de Los Locos, also purchased from Lester.
+The previous excuse, a month before, had been that the Siena had broken down.
+The Siena had been an even older Toyota vehicle that the band had named El Barco de Los Locos, borrowed from Lester.
 It too had no seats.

 At least on this second occasion, just the night before, the band had arrived, although an hour late.
-The first time, the band had not shown up at all, and Eddy had actually traded blows with the club owner the next day, on a Staten Island street corner, who had insulted him for being Puerto Rican.
-This time, the owner of the restaurant/bar in Brooklyn, a friend of Ernesto’s father from Argentina, shorted the band on its money because of their tardiness – “I had to do bird whistles, Eddy!”—and the other guys in the band escorted Eddy out of the place after the gig, so that he wouldn’t threaten the Argentine as well.
+The first time, the band had not shown up at all, and Chuy had actually traded blows with the club owner the next day, on a Staten Island street corner, who had insulted him for being Puerto Rican.
+This time, the owner of the restaurant/bar in Brooklyn, a friend of Ernesto’s father from Argentina, had shorted the band on its money because of their tardiness – “I had to do bird whistles, Chuy!” – and the other guys in the band had had to escort Chuy out of the place after the gig, so that he wouldn’t threaten the Argentine as well.

-The musicians in the band were terrific, Eddy himself a timbales player of real note even though he was only 19.
+The musicians in the band were terrific, Chuy himself a timbales player of real note even though he was only 22.
 But he had taken over the management of the band as well, from Joe Corteza, the pianist who had his head on straight, had two kids, no drug issues, and could organize the band well enough to get them to gigs on time.
-Eddy had recently fired Joe, jealous of the band’s dependence upon the older man’s more steady demeanor, and the fortunes of Eddy y Los Locos were now waning.
+Chuy had recently fired Joe, jealous of the band’s dependence upon the older man’s more steady demeanor, and the fortunes of Chuy y Los Locos had begun to wane.

-During Eddy’s explanation, Ernesto surveyed West 23rd Street and the buildings across the way.
+During Chuy’s explanation, Ernesto surveyed West 23rd Street and the buildings across the way.
 His small talent-booking office was on the fourth floor of an old factory building now filled with art galleries, like almost all the buildings on this stretch of 23rd.
-It was now a very posh and self-important neighborhood.
+It had become a very posh and self-important neighborhood.
 Comely, aggressively young, artfully dressed women walked around everywhere, a daily excitement for the 26 year-old Ernesto.
 The fashionable bohemian look of the many gallery visitors belied the clear poverty of the occasional artist seen sneaking around.
 The High Line was just a block away, and it symbolized for Ernesto the neighborhood’s change.
-Now The High Line was charming, safe and vernal, the talk of touristic Manhattan.
-He remembered it from his childhood as a heroin-beset disgrace, thirty feet up.
+He remembered it from his childhood as a kind of public dump and shooting gallery for junkies, thirty feet up.

-As a small child 20 years ago, he had often visited this same building, which had a different purpose then.
-His father Cacho Goyeneche was the daytime shop foreman of a Post Office processing plant on the fourth floor.
-Little Ernesto loved the sound of the loose planking when he would walk across the shop floor on weekends, hand in hand with his father, when the machinery was silent.
-Cacho would have extra paperwork to do, and would bring Ernesto along for company.
-It was a sound that child and father both enjoyed, especially when Ernesto was challenged by his father to find the squeakiest floor plank of them all.
-There were thousands of thick planks, all of them many years old, most of them slivered along the edges, thick, warped and poorly painted.
+As a small child 20 years ago, he had often visited this same building, which had had a different purpose then.
+His father Cacho Goyeneche had been the daytime shop foreman of a Post Office processing plant on the fourth floor.
+Ernesto had loved the sound of the loose planking when he would walk across the shop floor on weekends, hand in hand with his father, when the machinery was silent.
+His father would have extra paperwork to do, and would bring Ernesto along for company.
+It was a sound that child and father both enjoyed, especially when Ernesto had been challenged by his father to find the squeakiest floor plank of them all.
+There had been thousands of thick planks, all of them many years old, most of them slivered along the edges, thick, warped and poorly painted.

-Ernesto ran around the desk and hugged his father.
+Cacho ran around the desk and hugged his father.
 He pocketed the two dollars and told Cacho that he would stick the sticker onto his bedroom mirror.
 Ernesto still had the mirror, in his own apartment.
-While The Virgin Mary was badly faded, and parts of the paper had fallen away at the edges, She still held a kind of floating, deteriorated court over Ernesto’s bedroom.
+While The Virgin Mary had faded badly, and parts of the paper had fallen away at the edges, She still held a kind of deteriorated court over Ernesto’s bedroom.

-Recalling this, Ernesto felt his eyes turning to liquid.
-Eddy didn’t notice, and kept talking.
+Recalling this, Ernesto felt his eyes turning to glisten, and he laid his forehead onto the fingers of his right hand.
+Chuy didn’t notice, and kept talking.

-Cacho Goyeneche had often reminisced about his cousin Roberto – known as “Polaco” because of his pale skin and his skinniness – especially when he and Ernesto would listen to the recording Polaco made of the tango “Muchacho”, about a little boy who does not yet know the sadness of losing love, or what would come to him when he finally found love.
+Cacho Goyeneche had often reminisced about his cousin Roberto – known as “Polaco” because of his pale skin and his skinniness – especially when he and Ernesto would listen to the recording Polaco had made of the tango Muchacho, about a little boy who does not yet know the sadness of losing love, or what would come to him when he finally found love.

-A few weeks after the news, Geraldín sat with Ernesto on the couch in their living room.
+A few days after the news, Geraldín sat with Ernesto on the couch in their living room.
 She leaned far forward and pressed the palms of her hands against her eyes.
 She had an opened letter in her right hand.
 She lay it on her lap and read from it, a description by her sister-in-law of how Cacho had died.
-“We were dancing a tango, in Uncle Timo’s house, for the memory of Polaco.
+“We had been dancing a tango, in Uncle Timmi’s house, for the memory of Polaco.
 Cacho was always so good at tango.
 And fifteen minutes later he was gone, too.
-So alive in one moment…and the next, his soul suddenly vanished. ¡Ay Geraldín…!”
-His aunt had been unable to complete the sentence.
-Ernesto laid his head against his mother’s as she crumpled a corner of the letter.
-He wished to run from this duty.
-There should be no need for it.
-He wished his father alive, to take his wife into his arms, to dance.
+So alive in one moment…and the next, his soul suddenly vanished.
+Ay Geraldín…” His aunt had been unable to complete the sentence.
+Ernesto laid his hands on his mother’s, crumpling a corner of the letter, himself wishing to run from this duty, that there be no need for it, that his father be alive and take his wife into his arms, to dance.